 Lack of moisture can be the reason behind split ends, slow hair growth, and excessive hair breakage.
 Hair needs water to stay hydrated and enjoy good hair growth.
 Moisture is the key to healthy, growing hair.
 Remember that oils alone do not moisturize your hair.
 Only water or water based products (those products which have water as the first ingredient) can add moisture to your hair.
 Oils can, however, seal in that moisture for you.

 Seal in moisture in your hair with the right oils such as castor oil, jojoba oil, coconut, olive and shea butter or products that have these oils in them.
+Try using the PureFix Hair Elixir which is a great scalp moisturizer (while promoting growth).
+It moisturizes and nourishes hair to support healthier hair growth.

 For more on how to keep your moisturized, check out this post on the LOC method.